 Who Is Richard Branson?

-Born on July 18, 1950, in Surrey, England, Richard Branson struggled in school and dropped out at age 16—a decision that ultimately led to the creation of Virgin Records.
+Richard Branson struggled in school and dropped out at age 16 — a decision that ultimately led to the creation of Virgin Records.
 His entrepreneurial projects started in the music industry and expanded into other sectors, including the space-tourism venture Virgin Galactic, making him a billionaire.
 Branson is also known for his adventurous spirit and sporting achievements, including crossing oceans in a hot air balloon.

 Still struggling, Branson dropped out at the age of 16 to start a youth-culture magazine called Student.
 The publication, run by students, sold $8,000 worth of advertising in its first edition, launched in 1966.
 The first run of 50,000 copies was disseminated for free, with Branson afterward covering the costs through advertising.